How to build a Salesforce TV dashboard

 - Increase visibility of sales metrics to executives within the organization

 Here’s a case study from our customer, Versature.
 They use a number of data sources, but primarily use Salesforce to configure their dashboards.
-It’s an interesting use case and worth a watch.
+It’s an interesting use case and definitely worth a watch.

 How to build a Salesforce TV Dashboard